 - What kind of harm or injury resulted?

-In order to preserve this information, take detailed notes immediately after the incident and throughout the process, including what happened and how your injuries affect your daily life.
+In order to preserve this information, take detailed notes immediately after the incident and throughout the process, including what happened, where it happened, who was involved, and how your injuries affect your daily life.
 This will almost surely help strengthen your legal claim.

 - What exactly happened before, during, and after the incident

 - Weather conditions

 - What you experienced during and after the accident